Nat1anWasTaken/claude-code-openai-gateway/README.md

 The Dockerfile uses the Rust nightly toolchain to support the 2024 edition; this is encapsulated inside the image and does not affect your host toolchain.

+Note: the runtime image now installs `nodejs` so that Node-based `claude` CLI builds work when you mount the binary.

 ## What you get

 - **Streaming mode:** SSE chunks mirroring OpenAI deltas while the Claude CLI is running.